antosmichael07/Go-TCP-Connection/README.md

 # Go-TCP-Connection

-A library meant to simplify the process of making TCP request and responses.<hr>
+- A library meant to simplify the process of making TCP/UDP request and responses
-Install with `go get github.com/antosmichael07/Go-TCP-Connection`
+- Install with `go get github.com/antosmichael07/Go-TCP-Connection`

+## Rules

+- Your events need to start from 4, events from 0 to 3 are reserved for client to server communication

 ## Example